-ECONOMIC & SOCIAL HISTORY: - Economic and social history is the study of the way societies change in their economic activities and social organisation.
+ECONOMIC & SOCIAL HISTORY: Economic and social history is the study of the way societies change in their economic activities and social organisation.
 It is concerned with how people in the past lived and worked, and how this has affected the development of today’s world.
 It is possible to do this degree together with a language, including a year abroad.
-PHILOSOPHY: - is the systematic attempt to arrive at clear answers to profound questions about issues such as knowledge, life, morality, science and human nature using reason and argument.
-We host reading parties for students in the Highlands, and have a flourishing undergraduate Philosophy Society.
-We are home to the Centre for the Study of Perceptual Experience.
+PHILOSOPHY: Philosophy is the systematic attempt to arrive at clear answers to profound questions about issues such as knowledge, life, morality, science and human nature using reason and argument.
+We host reading parties for students, usually in the Highlands, and have a flourishing undergraduate Philosophy Society.

 How to apply

 This is the deadline for applications to be completed and sent for this course.
 If the university or college still has places available you can apply after this date, but your application is not guaranteed to be considered.

 - Course code: